zedlopez/ifm/Examples/FourCheeses.md

 Section 3 - The Scenario

 The Guard House is a room.
 "Here you spend all your nights.
 Bullet-proof windows offer a panoramic view of serene cliffs, palm trees, and a moonlit ocean.
-Occasionally someone is foolish enough to try a cliff ascent or even an attack by helicopter, but lately things have been pretty quiet.line-so-blankThe mansion is up the hill behind you, security lights ablaze."
+Occasionally someone is foolish enough to try a cliff ascent or even an attack by helicopter, but lately things have been pretty quiet.

+The mansion is up the hill behind you, security lights ablaze."

 The grey telephone is a telephone in the Guard House.
 Understand "6885" as the grey telephone.
 "Before you is a grey telephone.
 In black marker someone has written on it: MAIN OFFICE 2802."